-DEL MONTE PRESERVES, JELLIES AND JAMS are absolutely pure, all prepared from fully ripened fruits and berries and granulated sugar, in kitchens that are noted for their up-to-date equipment.
+- kitchens that are noted for their up-to-date equipment.
 In their preparation no coloring, preservatives, or fillers of any kind are used.
-Packed mostly in glass, and in many tempting varieties.

-- DEL MONTE FRUITS FOR SALAD eliminate all the work of buying, preparing and putting together the different varieties you would naturally select for this use.
+Packed mostly in glass, and in many tempting varieties. - DEL MONTE FRUITS FOR SALAD eliminate all the work of buying, preparing and putting together the different varieties you would naturally select for this use.
 A real economy in time and money. - DEL MONTE CHERRIES (Maraschino type): Prepared from fully ripened Royal Annes, grown in the best cherry districts in California.
-The finishing touch for fruit punches, salads, cakes, ices and confections. - DEL MONTE DRI-PAK PRUNES are selected, sun-dried prunes, packed by special vacuum process in cans without syrup, but moist and tender.
-Delicious as a confection just as they come from the can; or may be cooked in half the usual time.
-No. 21⁄2 and No. 1 cans, also 5 lb. cans. - DELMONTE ASPARAGUS: All DEL MONTE Asparagus is thoroughbred stock - grown from selected seed in the rich delta lands of California - cut at the moment of perfection, and canned at once, before its fibre can toughen or its delicate flavor vanish.
-Graded and packed according to thickness and circumference of spears, and each size shown on the label - Giant, Colossal or Mammoth, where extra large spears are wanted; Large, Medium and Small, where a greater number of portions are necessary.
-Long spears in large can; tender tips in smaller cans. - DEL MONTE PORK AND BEANS are the finest of their kind prepared from specially selected, hand-picked, small, white California beans - cooked at an even, steady temperature until each bean is tender, mealy and easy to digest.
-DEL MONTE Tomato Sauce and lean, tender pork are then added - giving them a final, distinctive appeal - and making them the only competitor of the old-time family bean pot. - DEL MONTE RED PIMIENTOS: These ripe sweet peppers are grown in the warm climate of southern California and only the most perfect, ripe, red fruit is used.
-They are particularly delicious, as well as decorative, for salads, garnishes, stuffings, etc. - DEL MONTE SPINACH: Spinach at its best.
+The finishing touch for fruit punches, salads, cakes, ices and confections. - DEL MONTE FRESH PRUNES: Not dried prunes at all, but prunes in a rich, delicious syrup, packed fresh from the tree before they dry.
+As different from ordinary prunes as apricots canned are from apricots dried.
+Tart, yet sweet-a wonderful new flavor you're sure to like. - DEL MONTE ASPARAGUS: DEL MONTE Asparagus is thoroughbred stock-grown from selected seed in the rich delta lands of California-cut at the moment of perfection, and canned at once, before its fibre can toughen or its delicate flavor vanish.
+Graded and packed according to thickness and circumference of spears, and each size shown on the label-Giant, Colossal or Mammoth, where extra large spears are wanted; Large, Medium and Small, where a greater number of portions are necessary.
+Long spears in large can; tender tips in smaller cans. - DEL MONTE CORN: Packed from thoroughbred stock.
+Its fine grain, delicious flavor and rich creamy color give that individuality in quality that so characterizes the DEL MONTE Brand. - DEL MONTE PEAS: Their uniform tenderness is due to careful selection of seed, scientific grading, and rapid handling.
+Two special gradings: Early Garden Sugar, a blend in one can of all sizes except the largest and smallest (approximating the run of peas as you would shell them yourself); and Midget, a blend of the smaller sizes only.
+Both represent the highest achievement in natural delicacy and flavor. - DEL MONTE SPINACH: Spinach at its best.
 Grown in the most fertile sections of California, cut when the leaves are still young and tender, washed and rewashed until every trace of sand is removed, and then quickly packed with all its freshness and delicacy.